Skip to main content

 What should you do if your management team doesn’t believe in the power of people and culture?
 Is it really worth trying to convince them to do so?

-In a perfect world, you would leave that organization and go and find a company that does believe in people and culture.
+In a perfect world, you would leave that organization and find a company that believes in people and culture.
 But we live in the real world, and that is not always a viable option.
 So what should you do?

 Start by identifying your champion

-The reality is, few companies exist where nobody believes in the power of people and culture.
-However, in some “old-school” companies, you may encounter a good degree of skepticism, most likely because senior executives think people and culture is something soft and fluffy.
+In reality, few companies exist where nobody believes in the power of people and culture.
+However, in some “old-school” companies, you may encounter a good degree of skepticism, most likely because senior executives think people and culture are something soft and fluffy.

 Perhaps they think that you’re talking about making people happy all of the time with therapeutic drumming, chocolate biscuits, and yoga mats.
 They almost certainly think that people and culture have little to do with the fundamentals of running the business.